-Clinicians should work with members of the media, political and community leaders on ways to combat homophobia and on ways to create a more inviting supportive environment.
+Work with members of the media, political and community leaders on ways to combat homophobia and on ways to create a more inviting supportive environment.

-Clinicians should work with leaders of the LGBTQ community to develop outreach programs for LGBTQ youth such as homeless youth and runaway youth.
+Work with leaders of the LGBTQ community to develop outreach programs for LGBTQ youth such as homeless youth.

-Learn ways to bolster resilience (See www.roadmaptoresilience.org).
+Learn ways to bolster resilience (See www.roadmaptoresilience.org)